George A. Lozano - Publications

 Shieber, S. 2012.
 More reason to outlaw Impact Factors from personnel discussions.
 The Occasional Pamphlet Bog.
 Harvard.
 June 14 (link).

-Featuring me
+Featuring me (commenting on others' work)

 Withers, M. 2008.
 Modern persuasions and foreign liaisons.
 The Baltic Times.
 December 3 (link).